stolostron/governance-policy-framework/README.md

 ```

 The `PlacementRule` CRD is used to determine the target clusters to distribute policies to.

-This is an example spec of a `PlacementRule` object:
+View the following example specification of a `PlacementRule` object:
 ```yaml
 apiVersion: apps.open-cluster-management.io/v1
 kind: PlacementRule